MarilynWho/console-finances/README.md

 ## Description

 This Project was created to practice JavaScript Fundamentals.
-Goal of this Project is to calculate finfcial differences over months and to practice usage of JavaScript functionality.
+Goal of this Project is to calculate finfcial differences over months and to practice usage of JavaScript language.

 At the beginning we have an array with initial data.